View Ethan Morse's Obituary on MercedSunStar.com and share memories

 Ethan was a kind, respectful, loving, loyal young man, who had the uncommon courage to stand up for truth and justice.
 His parents, brothers, family, and friends were privileged to have him in their lives and will mourn his loss each and every day.

 He is survived by Alexis Leverett, mother of Ava.
-He is also survived by his grandmother Saranne Morse of Carlsbad, CA, his uncles Brian (Beverly) Morse of Corralitos, CA, Neil (Teresa) Morse of Merced, Claude Roberson of Little Rock, AK, his aunts Anne Mahoney of Encinitas, Emily (John) Tsakoumakis of Westchester, CA and Ellen Shine of Carlsbad.
+He is also survived by his grandmother Saranne Morse of Carlsbad, CA; aunt, Marguerite Carey, his uncles Brian (Beverly) Morse of Corralitos, CA, Neil (Teresa) Morse of Merced, Claude Roberson of Little Rock, AK, his aunts Anne Mahoney of Encinitas, Emily (John) Tsakoumakis of Westchester, CA and Ellen Shine of Carlsbad.

 He was also the cherished cousin of Michael Mahoney, Lettye Walsh, Matt Morse, Rachelle Morse, Michael Tsakoumakis, Cortland Morse, Adria Sargent, Elise Medeiros, Jenny Roberson, Millie Roberson, and Sam Roberson, his adored "Nana" Rachel Cortinas, and "Uncle" Freddie Cortinas, and many second cousins across the United States.